Rezvision/Forest-Fire/README.md

 **Description**

 Put off the fire with your fire extinguisher.
+Avoid the Fire to not take damage.
+Take health kits to heal and respawn flowers

+**Unity Version**

+2022f.

 **Getting Started**

 Just download it and open it in Unity.
+All assets should be already imported.
 There is a build version where you can play the game without any extra software.

 **Prerequisites**